Which cable fits a 5120×1440 240Hz super ultrawide? Bandwidth breakdown

 How this is calculated

 DSC 3:1 compresses the signal to about 15.9 Gbps, which even DP 1.4 handles easily.
-That's how Samsung's Odyssey G9 OLED and similar super ultrawides hit 240 Hz over DP 1.4 — by using DSC as the default, not the fallback.
+That's how Samsung's Odyssey G9 OLED and similar super ultrawides hit 240 Hz over DP 1.4: they use DSC as the default, not the fallback.
 Dropping to 175 Hz (the non-compressed spec on most DP 1.4 super ultrawides) brings bandwidth down to about 43.4 Gbps, still too much for DP 1.4 raw but fine over HDMI 2.1 at 8-bit.

 Verdict

 59.5 Gbps is past most real-world interfaces' uncompressed limits.
-DSC is universal here, and DP 2.1 UHBR 20 is the only route to get 240 Hz at this resolution without compression — with cables that top out at about 1 metre.
+DSC is universal here, and DP 2.1 UHBR 20 is the only route to get 240 Hz at this resolution without compression, with cables that top out at about 1 meter.

 More Ultrawide scenarios